ishani/GenesisVFX/Original/README.md

 #### GenesisMF - "Mini Flare"

-A restricted freeware plugin used to drum up interest in the more feature-complete version; GenesisMF
+A restricted freeware plugin used to drum up interest in the more feature-complete version; *GenesisMF* is a Video Post plugin that renders one of 8 bundled lens flares at a chosen object position.

 ![genesismf ui](3dsmax/GenesisMF/genesisMF_ui.png)